New protocols for quantum key distribution with explicit upper and lower bound on secret key rate: Security performance for the proposed protocols

 and

-Using these expressions, for an optimal choice of the parameter $q$, we get the positive secret key if $\mathcal{E}\le0.124$ (see Fig. \ref{fig:Lower and upper bound of error limit} (a)).
-We get this tolerable limit for error rate under the classical pre-processing i.e., noise introduced by Alice.
+Using these expressions, for an optimal choice of the parameter $q$, we get the positive secret key if $\mathcal{E}\le0.124$ (refer to Fig. \ref{fig:Lower=000020and=000020upper=000020bound=000020of=000020error=000020limit} (a)).
+This tolerable limit for the error rate is under the classical pre-processing, i.e., noise introduced by Alice.